qtile/qtile/newdocs/manual/config/groups.md

 configurations.
 A :class:`~libqtile.config.DropDown` can be configured to spawn a defined process and bind thats process' window to it.
-The associated window can then be shown and hidden by the lazy command :meth:`dropdown_toggle` (see :ref:`lazy`) from the ScratchPad group.
+The associated window can then be shown and hidden by the lazy command :meth:`dropdown_toggle` (see [lazy objects][lazy-objects]) from the ScratchPad group.
 Thus - for example - your favorite terminal emulator turns into a quake-like terminal by the control of Qtile.

 If the DropDown window turns visible it is placed as a floating window on top